skycoin/User-Manuals/README.md

-### Skywallet User Manual
+### User Manual Rep

-This is the repo for the Skywallet user manual.
+This is the repo for a range of User Manuals.